mion93/itadakimasu/README.md

 #### LOGO

 * ITADAKIMASU in Japanese means 'I humbly receive' or can be interpreted by "Let's enjoy our food'.
-This word shows gratefulness for the meal by Japanese culture.
+This word shows gratefulness of the meal.
-* The Red Dot represent the Japanese flag, so I decided to use it to have a connection with Japan.
+* The Red Dot is being used not only as a FAVICON but also rapresents the Japanese flag, so I decided to use it to have a connection with Japan.

 ![JAPAN FLAG](/static/images/Japan-flag-wallpaper-12.gif)
 ![ITADAKIMASU](/static/images/logo.PNG)

 #### FONT

-* For this Project I used [Montserrat](https://fonts.google.com/specimen/Montserrat) and [Roboto](https://fonts.google.com/specimen/Roboto).
+* For this Project I used [Montserrat](https://fonts.google.com/specimen/Montserrat) and [Roboto](https://fonts.google.com/specimen/Roboto) from Google Fonts.

 ### WIREFRAMES